 How to interpret ACH return codes

 Interpreting ACH return codes is an important part of managing your ACH transactions.
-When a transaction has been processed, you’ll receive a response from the receiving financial institution with a return code indicating the status of the transaction.
+When a transaction has been processed.
+You’ll receive a response from the receiving financial institution with a return code indicating the status of the transaction.
 Each return code is unique and provides information about why the transaction was returned.

 The most common ACH return codes are R01, R02, R03, R04, R07, and R10.
 Here is what each one means: